-The state of Texas has a 60-day cooling off period prior to finalizing a divorce.
-If the respondent fails to answer within that period, then you can proceed to the court and present a default final decree of divorce.
+The state of Texas has a 60-day cooling off period before finalizing a divorce.
+If the respondent fails to answer within that period, you can proceed to the court and present a default final divorce decree.

 The attorneys at Turner-Monahan have helped thousands of clients through their divorce cases and know how to create and fight for a plan that works for you.